-The respirable fraction of the dust is invisibly fine and the OELV for Respirable Crystalline Silica (RCS) is 0.1mg/m averaged over 8 hours, as set down in the HSA Chemical Agents Code of Practice under the Safety, Health and Welfare at Work (Chemical Agents) Regulations 2001.
-A risk assessment under these regulations is required where exposures to RCS can occur.
+The respirable fraction of the dust is invisibly fine and the OELV for Respirable Crystalline Silica (RCS) is 0.1mg/m averaged over 8 hours, as set down in the HSA Chemical Agents & Carcinogens Code of Practice.
+Work involving exposure to respirable crystalline silica generated by a work process is listed as a carcinogenic process in Schedule 4 of this Code.

+A risk assessment under the Safety, Health and Welfare at Work (Carcinogens) Regulations is required where exposure can occur.

 The Safety, Health And Welfare At Work (General Application) (Amendment) Regulations 2016 S.I.
-No. 36 of 2016 contains a Prohibition on silica - Regulation 128 "An employer shall ensure that no sand or other substance containing free silica is introduced as an abrasive into any blasting apparatus.
+No. 36 of 2016 contains a prohibition on silica.
+Regulation 128 - "An employer shall ensure that no sand or other substance containing free silica is introduced as an abrasive into any blasting apparatus".